kencochrane/docker-guidebook/docker-guidebook.rst

 -------------
 Currently if you want to configure the docker daemon, you can either pass in command switches to the docker daemon on startup, or you can set ENV variables that the docker daemon will pick up.
 I have proposed a better approach for configuring docker, the idea is to use a ``docker.conf`` file so that it is easier to set and is more obvious.
 Details can be found here: https://github.com/dotcloud/docker/issues/937

-There are two ENV variables that you can set today, there maybe more added in the future.
+There are two ENV variables that you can set till now, there maybe more added in the future.

 DEBUG
 ~~~~~